Lassie

 What is dog aggression?

 Aggression is an emotion.
-As dog owners, we can see both triggers, such as a dog on a walk, and the reaction where your dog lunges at the leash and barks at the other dog.
-But we can't see the emotion.
-Reactions to the emotion aggression happen when the dog feels threatened or it is a learned strategy for your dog to get away from the situation it is in.
-Experience is key here, because if your dog can avoid a difficult situation by barking and lashing out, your dog will consider it a good strategy for the future.
+As owners, we can observe triggers, like another dog on a walk, and the resulting reaction, such as your dog lunging and barking.
+However, we can't see the emotion itself.
+Reactions related to aggression occur when a dog feels threatened, or when it’s a learned strategy to escape a situation.
+Experience plays a key role; if your dog learns that barking and lunging helps it avoid difficult situations, it will consider this a successful strategy for the future.

-Dogs are experts at avoiding fights.
-They do them by showing aggression-reducing signals.
-Examples include turning their head away from the other dog, walking in a circle around each other, sitting down and looking away.
-Body language here is a way for them to avoid fights.
-This is because fighting is very risky for the dog and can lead to death.
-Therefore, it is simply a survival instinct to show these behaviours to avoid being exposed to fights.
-Our dogs act in the same way with us.
-Therefore, if we are too harsh or ignore the dog's signals, we can create a situation where aggression manifests itself.
-It can then become dangerous if we also ignore the dog's aggressive behaviour.
-More on this in the next section.
+Dogs are adept at avoiding fights.
+They achieve this by displaying signals that de-escalate tension.
+Examples include turning their head away, walking in a wide arc around each other, or sitting down and looking away.
+This body language is their way of preventing conflict, as fighting carries significant risk, potentially leading to severe injury or death.
+It's a survival instinct to use these behaviours to avoid confrontation.
+Our dogs use the same tactics with us.
+Therefore, if we are too harsh or ignore their signals, we might create a situation where aggression emerges.
+This can become dangerous if we also disregard the dog's aggressive behaviour.
+More on this next.

 • Resources